Recreation, Arts, and Parks

 Create Civic Park Master Plan with athletic field, playground, parking, perimeter trail by end of 2024.

-Establish future location of the Lebanon Community Center by 2024.
+Evaluate potential future location of a Lebanon Community Center.

 Establish Civic Playground group, final design, and complete the capital fundraising campaign in 2024.